 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-For information on making an in-year application, parents should contact the local authority admission team at School Admissions and Transport, Children and Adults Services, County Hall, Durham, County Durham, DH1 5UJ on 03000 265 896 or by email at schooladmissions@durham.gov.uk.
+For information on making an in-year application, parents should contact the local authority admission team at School Places and Admissions, Children and Young People's Services, County Hall, Durham, County Durham, DH1 5UJ on 03000 265 896 or by email at schooladmissions@durham.gov.uk .
 Parents will be advised of the outcome of their application in writing.

-Where there are places available but more applications than places, the published oversubscription criteria will be applied.
+Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.